 Do innocent people get the death penalty in North Carolina?
 The answer is a clear yes.
-Nine innocent men have been exonerated after receiving the death penalty in North Carolina.
-They served a combined 112 years in prison for crimes they didn’t commit.
+Twelve innocent men have been exonerated after receiving the death penalty in North Carolina since 1973.
+They served a combined 157 years in prison for crimes they didn’t commit.
 Four of them spent more than a decade on death row.
 One — Henry McCollum — spent 30 years there before finally being exonerated by DNA.
 In many cases, it was largely by luck that these men were able to prove their innocence before being executed.

 More exonerations are likely, as investigations continue to uncover wrongfully convicted people in prisons across the nation.
 In case after case, investigators have found systemic problems.
 Shoddy police investigations.
 Hidden or lost evidence.
 False confessions.
 Dishonest witnesses, some of whom were paid rewards for their false testimony.

 One scientific study found that the death penalty is so deeply flawed that one in every 25 death sentences is imposed on an innocent person.

 Read the stories of innocent people who faced the death penalty in North Carolina:

 Henry McCollum and Leon Brown were intellectually disabled teenagers when they were taken from their homes in rural Robeson County, coerced into confessing to a brutal murder they had nothing to do with, and sentenced to death.
 The brothers spent 31 years in prison before DNA testing finally proved them innocent.